shpongledsummer/minimal-forecast-card/README.md

 style: glass
 ```

-> The glass effect on the outer card is automatically disabled when `embedded: true`, since the parent card is expected to handle its own background.

 </details>

 <br>

 ### CSS Variables

-In addition to the YAML settings listed in the [Configuration](#configuration) section, you can fine-tune the card's appearance using CSS custom properties.
-Set these in your Home Assistant theme to apply them globally, or use `card_mod` to target a specific card instance.
+On top of the YAML options in the [Configuration](#configuration) section, you can fine-tune the card using CSS custom properties.
+Set these in your Home Assistant theme for global use, or use `card_mod` to target a specific card.

 <details>
 <summary><b>Color & Weight Variables</b></summary>